 Empowering People, Launching lives

-Dissertations and essays in the field of autism and ABA
+Below are examples of dissertations and essays in the field of autism and ABA from our staff team

 Every year we fund up to 6 of our staff to undertake Masters in ABA.
 We are committed to ABA and believe that investing in our staff and the research that is required is vital in demonstrating how the principles of ABA can form a fundamental part in building life skills for children and young adults with autism.
 On this page you can read the dissertations and essays from some of these studies.